404Wolf/csds340-case-study-1/report.typ

 // parameters required by the algorithm.
 Communicate your approach in enough detail
 // for someone else to be able to implement and deploy your spam filtering system.

-To deploy our spam filtering system we choose to pre-process data with a mean imputation, feature select with a logistic regression classifier with L1 regularization, and train an ExtraTreesClassifier.
+To deploy our spam filtering system we choose to pre-process data with a median imputation, feature select with a logistic regression classifier with L1 regularization, and train an ExtraTreesClassifier.
 The values of important parameters are shown below.

-=== mean imputation
+=== median imputation
 ```python
 imputer = SimpleImputer(missing_values=-1, strategy="median")
 ```